SudhanPlayz/EdgeDex/README.md

 ---

-This README provides a comprehensive guide to understanding, setting up, and running the Pokémon Solver Node.
+This README provides a comprehensive guide to understanding, setting up, and running EdgeDex.
 For further questions, please open an issue on the GitHub repository or contact the maintainers.